 Cambodia is one of the most challenging yet amazing places that I have ever visited.
 With Angkor Wat at the top of most travellers lists, you will quickly realise that there is much more to Cambodia than ancient temples.
+So what is the best Cambodia Tourist Spot?
 Here are 7 amazing places to visit in Cambodia…

 The Best Cambodia Tourist Spot – Top Places to visit in Cambodia